Start your holiday shopping with these generous holiday merchants.

 It’s the quintessential hostess gift when visiting friends or family during the holiday season—a nice bottle of wine with a thoughtful snack pairing.
 OneHope takes the guesswork out of picking the perfect vino with this gift box ($69) that includes a Cabernet Sauvignon or Pinot Noir, and a selection of crackers and spreads.
 Each purchase funds ABA therapy for children with autism.

-Encourage the feminist of your family to lift up other girls with her fashion choices by giving the Girls Education Bracelet ($25).
+Encourage the feminist of your family to lift up other girls with her fashion choices by giving the Dream Builder Bracelet ($30).
 Bird + Stone partnered with Girl Up to donate $3 of each purchase to help protect girls around the world from gender-based violence, attend school, and become leaders in their communities.

 You can give your little loved one a night under the stars, even in the middle of winter, with the B. Teepee ($39.99), sold at Target and specialty stores.
 Pulling the cord inside the tent sets off a colorful light show, as starts are projected all around.
 A portion of every sale goes to Free the Children, an organization dedicated to helping children out of poverty with education around the world.